 Incoming freshman are considered for scholarships based upon merit indicators including high school GPA and SAT/ACT scores.
 Scholarship decisions are generally made by the beginning of May for Fall awards.

-The application deadline to be considered for merit scholarships for the 2020-2021 academic year is March 15, 2020.
-The CEC Scholarship Committee expects to notify applicants by email of scholarship offers for next Fall by April 15, 2020.
+Applications for CEC merit scholarships for the 2024-2025 academic year will be available by December 22, 2023 and are due March 15, 2024.
+The CEC Scholarship Committee expects to notify applicants by email of scholarship offers for next Fall by April 15, 2024.

-This one application will put you in consideration for all departmental scholarships except for those listed in the Scholarships Requiring Separate Applications
+This General Scholarship application will put you in consideration for all departmental scholarships except for those listed in the Scholarships Requiring Separate Applications

 Current and Transfer Students